HoGentTIN/linux-training-hogent/modules/working_with_directories/030_directories_theory.md

 You should be aware of `absolute and relative paths` in the file tree.
 When you type a path starting with a `slash (/)`, then the `root` of the file tree is assumed.
-If you don\'t start your path with a slash, then the current directory is the assumed starting point.
+If you don't start your path with a slash, then the current directory is the assumed starting point.